helpscout/figma-wirebox/README.md

 1. Grab the components or instances or frame you want to convert
 2. Run Wire Box from Plugins > Development > Wire Box
 3. Profit

-### To Do

-- [ ] More Elegant way to handle sweeping through nested items
-- [ ] Figure out how to resize the newly created frame